FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

     }
     """
     ...

+  .. code-tab:: py Agent Python

+    ...
+    # Agent Function to output the agents ID and position in to a 2D spatial message list
+    @pyflamegpu.agent_function
+    def output_message(message_in: pyflamegpu.MessageNone, message_out: pyflamegpu.MessageSpatial2D):
+        message_out.setVariableUInt("id", pyflamegpu.getID())
+        message_out.setLocation(
+            pyflamegpu.getVariableFloat("x"),
+            pyflamegpu.getVariableFloat("y"))
+        return pyflamegpu.ALIVE
+    ...

 Next the message input agent function is implemented, two new concepts are introduced here: the message input iterator and accessing environment properties.

 Each FLAME GPU message type provides unique methods for accessing messages, in this case we are using the :class:`MessageSpatial2D<flamegpu::MessageSpatial2D>` type.
 Refer to the :ref:`agent communication guide<Device Agent Communication>` for details of other messaging format's usage.

-The only way to access spatial messaging types is via an iterator, which returns all messages in a Moore neighbourhood about the provided search location.
-This means, that all messages within the originally specified search radius will be returned, however it is necessary for the user to filter out the small number of messages which fall outside of this radius that will also be returned.
-Furthermore, agent's will also be returned their own message, so may wish to filter out that too.
+The only way to access spatial messaging types is via an iterator, which returns all messages in a Moore neighbourhood (discretised by the message radius) about the provided search location.
+This means, that all messages within the originally specified search radius will be returned, however it is necessary for the user to filter out messages which are contained within the Moore neighbour but fall outside of this radius.
+Furthermore, agents will also receive their own message, so may wish to filter the messages by checking the originating agent's id.

-The spatial message iterator is accessed using :func:`FLAMEGPU->message_in()<flamegpu::MessageSpatial2D::In::operator()>`, this takes two ``float`` parameters specifying the search origin.
-Normally this will be passed directly to a C++ range-based for loop (e.g. ``or (const auto &message : FLAMEGPU->message_in(my_x, my_y)) {``), allowing the returned messages to be iterated.
+The spatial message iterator is accessed using :func:`FLAMEGPU->message_in()<flamegpu::MessageSpatial2D::In::operator()>` (or via the ``message_in`` agent function argument in Agent Python), this takes two ``float`` parameters specifying the search origin.
+Normally this will be passed directly to a C++ range-based for loop, allowing the returned messages to be iterated.

 In the case of :class:`MessageSpatial2D<flamegpu::MessageSpatial2D>`, the returned :class:`Message<flamegpu::MessageSpatial2D::In::Filter::Message>` objects only provide :func:`getVariable()<template<typename T, unsigned int N> __device__ T flamegpu::MessageSpatial2D::In::Filter::Message::getVariable(const char(&)[N]) const>` methods for returning the variables and array variables stored within the message.
+The Python equivalent requires the type and array length to be appended to the function name (e.g. ``getVariableIntArray3(...)``).

 Accessing environment properties is very similar to accessing agent and message variables, :func:`getProperty()<template<typename T, unsigned int N> T flamegpu::ReadOnlyDeviceEnvironment::getProperty(const char(&)[N]) const>` is called on :class:`FLAMEGPU->environment<flamegpu::DeviceEnvironment>`.
+The Python equivalent requires the type and array length to be appended to the function name (e.g. ``getVariableIntArray3(...)``).

 The remainder of the Circles model's message input agent function contains some model specific maths, so you should simply use the code provided below.
 However, give it a thorough read to check you understand how the messages are being read.

 .. tabs::

-  .. code-tab:: cpp C++
+  .. code-tab:: cpp Agent C++

     ...
-        return flamegpu::ALIVE;
-    }

     // Agent Function to read the location messages and decide how the agent should move FLAMEGPU_AGENT_FUNCTION(input_message, flamegpu::MessageSpatial2D, flamegpu::MessageNone) {
         const flamegpu::id_t ID = FLAMEGPU->getID();